zaironjacobs/get-chrome-driver/README.md

 --latest-urls               Print the beta and stable release urls for all platforms.

---release-url               Print the url of a release for a platform.
+--release-url               Print the url of a release.

---beta-url                  Print the beta release url for a platform.
+--beta-url                  Print the beta release url.

---stable-url                Print the stable release url for a platform.
+--stable-url                Print the stable release url.

---auto-download             Auto download ChromeDriver for the installed Chrome Version.
+--auto-download             Auto download a ChromeDriver release for the installed Chrome Version.

---download-beta             Download the beta release for a platform.
+--download-beta             Download the beta release.

---download-stable           Download the stable release for a platform.
+--download-stable           Download the stable release.

 --download-release          Download a specific release.